ErenOzilgili/FHE_libs/README.md

     cmake --install .

 ### a.2) Building OpenFHE
-Similar to SEAL, we do (from root folder):
+Similar to SEAL, execute the following (from root folder):
+(Note: Set -DWITH_OPENMP=OFF or ON depending on needing it below)

     mkdir build-openfhe && cd build-openfhe